 – Have details and out ready to be photographed (rings, shoes, jewelry, “something borrowed…”, flowers, invitation (if you think of it!), veil, etc.

 – Guys should leave cufflinks, shoes, ties, jackets for when the second photographer arrives.
-If time allows, the guys will go outside for photos prior to the ceremony.
+If time allows, the guys will go outside for photos before the ceremony.
 Dad(s) can also be a part of this.

 – Ask your bridesmaids (and moms, if present) to be ready with hair and makeup done and dresses on by the time you are putting your dress on.